FineInstructions: Scaling Synthetic Instructions to Pre-Training Scale: FineInstructions

 \subsection{Judging and Filtering Instructions and Answers}

 Having pre-training data formatted as standalone instruction-answer pairs makes our generated data amenable to being used with off-the-shelf reward and judge models.
 We implement a judging and filtering stage on our synthetic instructions and answers to yield a higher-quality set.
 Specifically, we use the off-the-shelf Flow Judge model, a distilled 3.8B parameter judge model \citep{flowjudge} with a 5-point Likert scale rubric ranging from 1 (irrelevant or off-topic) to 5 (addresses the query without extraneous, vague, or repetitive content), and retain instruction-answer pairs that score $\geq 4$.
+In practice, the judge also filters malformed template instantiations and answers not grounded in the source document.